FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/Newspapers/daily-record/1999-10-04-the-daily-record.md

 description: Lena Was Going to Be a Bride Again.
 media: Newspaper
 post_description: Lena Was Going to Be a Bride Again.
-categories: [Newspaper, Daily Record, OnThisDay4October]
+categories: [Newspapers, Daily Record, OnThisDay4October]
 ---

 ### Article excerpt